 Some African American soldiers of the conflict thought fighting against fellow people of color was unjust.

-Well-researched stories from NPR, Public Books, and other great publications that bridge the gap between news and scholarship.
+Well-researched stories from The Conversation, The Washington Post, and other great publications that bridge the gap between news and scholarship.

 Which words are considered taboo varies by place and time, scholars find.